Filmora

 HDR is short for High Dynamic Range, and it refers to a photography technique where multiple exposures of a scene are combined to create one well-lit picture.
 It captures a scene's darkest and lightest tone and shows them as such in the final photo.

 Apple introduced the HDR feature back in 2010 on iPhone 4.
 It was a breakthrough for the company, further enhancing the iPhone camera.
-Since then, all the succeeding models of the iPhone have the HDR feature.
+Since then, all the iPhone's succeeding models have had the HDR feature.

 However, Apple has advanced its HDR technology with the passage of time.
 Before the release of the iPhone 12, Apple worked with HDR10.
 With the iPhone 12, Apple inculcated Dolby Vision HDR, becoming the first to roll out Dolby Vision in a mobile handset.